 2-6 vegetable sticks

-Dairy foods, such as cheese, yoghurt, milk and fromage frais, are a very good source of calcium, protein, fat and vitamins B2 and B12.
-Full fat varieties are best for toddlers, but from two onwards, semi-skimmed milk can be introduced if they are growing well and eating a healthy, varied diet.
-Skimmed and 1% milks are not suitable for children under five.
+Dairy foods, such as cheese, yogurt, milk and fromage frais, are a particularly good source of calcium, protein, fat and vitamins B2 and B12.
+Full-fat varieties are best for toddlers, but from age 2 years onwards, semi-skimmed milk can be introduced if they are growing well and eating a healthy, varied diet.
+Skimmed and 1% milks are not suitable for children under 5 years.

 1 cheese triangle